Tap water trust and its consequences in the San Joaquin Valley

 The goal of California’s Human Right to Water is access to clean, safe, and affordable drinking water for every Californian.
-While most water systems across the state provide clean and safe water, there are about a million people across the state for whom that is not true, and millions more who do not trust that their water is safe to drink, leaving them to rely on more expensive and less-healthy alternatives.
+While most water systems across the state provide clean and safe water, there are about a million people across the state for whom that is not true.
+Millions more Californians do not trust that their water is safe to drink, leaving them to rely on more expensive and less healthy alternatives.

 New research funded by the Chicano Studies Research Center and being led by Human Right to Water Solutions Lab team members Silvia R. González, director of research at UCLA Latino Policy and Politics Initiative and Ariana Hernandez, a Luskin Master of Urban and Regional Planning student, and advised by Greg Pierce, and Human Right to Water Solutions Lab Collaborator Hector Gutierrez, the Strategic Initiatives Specialist at First 5 Kern, aims to better explain factors that influence trust of tap water in the Latinx communities in particular, explore tradeoffs in drink choice and affordability burdens, and motivate publicly funded solutions.
 The research team held two focus groups followed by a survey with Latinx community members and First 5 participants in the San Joaquin Valley, where tap drinking water quality is particularly compromised and reliance on bottled water and sugar-sweetened beverages is high.